jisaacstone/urbanmountain/urbanism_books.markdown

   title="Reclaiming Your Community"
   author="Majora Carter"
   rating="B"
-  description="Memoir of Majora's work building her community."
+  description="Memoir of Majora's work building her community.
+I enjoyed the perspective, different from that of many other books on this list"
   %}

 {% include book.html